TritonDataCenter/sdc-docker/docs/index.md

 Welcome to SDC Docker.
-This document is meant as a user guide for those getting started with a SmartDataCenter Docker service, e.g. the one that Joyent is hosting in its "us-east-3b" datacenter (details below).
+This document is meant as a user guide for those getting started with a SmartDataCenter Docker service, e.g. the one that Joyent is hosting in its "us-east-3b" data center (details below).
 (If you are interested in running or developing SDC Docker, see the [README](https://github.com/joyent/sdc-docker/blob/master/README.md) for development details.)